sasfeld-thesis/question-generator/README.md

 Introduction
 ------------

-The question generator is the central software that I create during my master thesis.
+The question generator is the central software that I create during my master thesis at Hochschule für Technik und Wirtschaft (HTW), Berlin in cooperation with adesso AG.
 It targets to automatically process e-learning material from several inputs (raw text, PDF,...), trigger Natural Language Processing on it, detect and combine semantic concepts and generate questions using Natural Language Generation technology as last step.

 Build Pipeline